Pericarditis

 Typically, blood tests are performed to look for indicators of a heart attack, inflammation, or infection.
 Other tests for pericarditis diagnosis include:

-An electrocardiogram (ECG) is a painless and rapid examination that records electrical signals in the heart.
-A monitor is connected to sticky patches (electrodes) with wires attached.
-They keep track of the electrical impulses that cause the heart to beat.
-The data is stored in a computer and displayed as waves on a monitor or on paper.
+- ECG: An electrocardiogram (ECG) is a painless and rapid test that records electrical signals in the heart.
+Sticky patches (electrodes) connected to wires are placed on the body to monitor these impulses.
+The data is stored in a computer and displayed as waves on a monitor or paper.

 Treatment

-Treatment for pericarditis is determined on the origin and degree of symptoms.
-Pericarditis that is mild may improve without treatment.
+Treatment for pericarditis depends on the origin and degree of symptoms.
+Mild pericarditis may improve without treatment.

 Strenuous activity restrictions should be maintained for 1 to 3 weeks.